 What Is an Agile Release Plan?

-An agile release plan is part of a larger product management plan that aims to stays flexible to respond to the inevitable changes that occur in software development.
-It lets teams incrementally release features in iterative agile sprints, which are short periods of usually no more than two weeks.
+An agile release plan is part of a larger product management plan that aims to stay flexible to respond to the inevitable changes that occur in software development.
+It lets teams incrementally release features an iterative agile sprints, which are short periods of usually no more than two weeks.

 The power of agile release planning is that it gives project managers and product managers time to adapt to changes imposed by project constraints, challenges or evolving needs.